We created this 2 week Indonesia itinerary to show you the most impressive places of this spectacular country.

 READ MORE: ALL YOU NEED TO KNOW ABOUT GILI AIR.

 Nusa Penida is one of the most famous day trips from Bali.

 It’s very easy to get there although with traffic in Bali you might need half a day to just get to the harbour.
 Many people come to visit Nusa Penida and famous T-Rex just for a day, but we would definitely recommend you to stay at least 2-3 days to enjoy this gorgeous island.
 Check some tours from Bali to Nusa Penida HERE.

 This advanced 2 week itinerary Indonesia will give you an opportunity to discover more about Indonesian culture and places which are off the radar.
 Moreover, you will relax around the best beaches in Bali, explore some of unique Flores and dig into culture in two of the most impressive Indonesian temples around Yogjakarta.

 - BALI – 5-7 Days

 Start your trip in Bali, spend 5 days to aclimatize yourself and explore one of the best beaches in Bali in Bukit, explore Ubud and head for a day trip to Nusa Penida.

 Then fly to Flores from Denpasar Airport (Bali) for your 3 day adventure in Flores.

 FLORES (3 DAYS)

 Flores is another big island in the Indonesian archipelago and it packs many highlights.
 Forged by active volcanoes and eroded by the ocean, Flores has many incredible places to offer.
-And if you would like to see breathtaking views like this one, then make sure you go there.
+And if you would like to see breathtaking views like this one, a secret pink beach, then make sure you go there.
 It is also quite easy and cheap to get there.